GitHub23211/Simple-Jobs-Board/frontend/README.md

-# COMP2110 Bob's Jobs Frontend
+# COMP2110 Bob's Jobs Frontend and Backend

 # Level 1
 * Took style.css from Assignment 1 to use as the CSS Style for this assignment.